 “. . . a fluid pocket that builds up on the elbow of large/giant breeds.
 This is not that common in puppies, but it can occur in any age dog.
 The cause is inadequate padding/bedding material so it is essentially a pressure sore.
 It could also be due to a bite wound to the joint.
 Either way the treatment is drainage, bandaging, and antibiotics.
 You want to try to avoid surgical removal because the elbow does not heal well.”

-In the meantime the elbow must be wrapped and bandaged with enough medical wrap and padding to prevent further irritation.
-And as anyone who’s tried to wrap a dog’s elbow can tell you, getting vet wrap to stay on is tricky.
+In the meantime the elbow must be wrapped and bandaged with enough veterinary medical wrap and padding to prevent further irritation.

 Make a DIY Hygroma Elbow Protector

-One of the easiest ways to prevent elbow hygromas is to make sure your Tripawd has a good bed, like these featured Gear Shop beds.
+One of the easiest ways to prevent elbow hygromas is to make sure your Tripawd has a good bed, like these recommended dog beds.

 But if your dog already has a pressure sore on the elbow, you’ll need to get very good at wrapping with veterinary gauze bandages.